Yahyakiani/Css_Notes/Psychology/Theories.md

-   - **observational learning or Social learning theory** Learning by observing the behavior of another person, or model.
+   - **observational learning or Social learning theory** Learning by observing the behavior of another person, or model.Mention biological basis through mirror neurons.
+     - **Bandura** dramatically demonstrated the ability of models to stimulate learning in a classic experiment.
+In the study, young children saw a fi lm of an adult wildly hitting a 5-feet-tall infl atable punching toy called a Bobo doll (Bandura, Ross, & Ross, 1963a, 1963b).
+Later the children were given the opportunity to play with the Bobo doll themselves, and, sure enough, most displayed the same kind of behavior, in some cases mimicking the aggressive behavior almost identically.
      - **Given by** Albert Bandura
      - Observational learning is particularly important in acquiring skills in which the operant conditioning technique of shaping is inappropriate.
 Piloting an airplane and performing brain surgery, for example, are behaviors that could hardly be learned by using trial-and-error methods without grave cost—literally—to
    - **Insight learning theory** is proposed by Wolfgang Kohler.
 Insight learning is the sudden understanding of the relation between a problem and a solution.
-By learning through insight, the correct solution not only appears seemingly out of nowhere but also repeated readily of subsequent presentations of that problem
+By learning through insight, the correct solution not only appears seemingly out of nowhere but also repeated readily of subsequent presentations of that problem.insight, in learning theory, immediate and clear learning or understanding that takes place without overt trial-and-error testing. `Insight occurs in human learning when people recognize relationships (or make novel associations between objects or actions) that can help them solve new problems`.
+     - Four stages of Insight Learning:
+       - `Preparation`:The subject begins processing the stimuli in front of him or her and making connections.
+It is important to note that no solution has been reached in this
+       - `Incubation`: Subject has seemingly given up on the problem but brain unconsciously working on it
+       - `Insight`: subject reaches a breakthrough about the answer to the problem
+       - `Verification`: subject tests the theory from the breakthrough to see if the problem can be solved.

 - **levels-of-processing theory** The theory of memory that emphasizes the degree to which new material is mentally analyzed.

-  - At **shallow levels**,
-information is processed merely in terms of its physical and sensory aspects.
+  - At **shallow levels**, `Structural Processng` information is processed merely in terms of its physical and sensory aspects.
 For example, we may pay attention only to the shapes that make up the letters in the word dog .
-  - At an **intermediate level of processing**, the shapes are translated into meaningful units—in this case, letters of the alphabet.
+  - At an **intermediate level of processing** `Phonemic Processing`, the shapes are translated into meaningful units—in this case, letters of the alphabet.
 Those letters are considered in the context of words, and specific phonetic sounds may be attached to the letters.
-  - **deepest level of processing**, information is analyzed in terms of its meaning.
+  - **deepest level of processing** `Semantic Processing`, information is analyzed in terms of its meaning.
 We may see it in a wider context and draw associations between the meaning of the information and broader networks of knowledge
   -  **Fergus I. M. Craik and Robert S. Lockhart**
+  -  **Criticism**: It’s not exactly easy to get an exact measurement on the depth of these processes.But how do you know a word is more meaningful than another word?

 - **Forgetting and reasons for forgetting**
   - **Decay** is the loss of information through nonuse.